metamorph-inc/meta-core/BUILD.md

-# Building the META Tools
+# Building OpenMETA Tools
-The META tools can be compiled from the source code in this repository.
+OpenMETA can be compiled from the source code in this repository.
 Compilation requires a Windows PC and access to the internet (for downloading NuGet packages).

 # Build Machine Setup
-Follow these configuration instructions, in order, to set up your machine to build the META tools from source.
+Follow these configuration instructions, in order, to set up your machine to build OpenMETA from source.

 ## Windows x64 (7 SP3, 8.1, 10 or Server equivalent)
 Install Windows updates until your version is current